GPUOpen-Tools/radeon_compute_profiler/BUILD.md

    * `hsadir`: overrides the location of the ROCm/HSA header files (by default they are expected to be in /opt/rocm/hsa)
    * `boostlibdir`: overrides the location of the Boost libraries
    * `boostlibdir32`: overrides the location of the 32-bit Boost libraries
- * When building on Ubuntu 16.04, you will need to use the following boostlibdir arguments:
+   * `doc`: build the documentation using Sphinx (see below for prerequisites)
+ * By default, the boostlibdir and boostlibdir32 paths are defined to the the following values which are required when building on Ubuntu 16.04:
    * boostlibdir /usr/lib/x86_64-linux-gnu
    * boostlibdir32 /usr/lib/i386-linux-gnu
+   * For other systems, you may need to override these paths to point to the correct location of the boost libraries
  * After a successful build, the RCP binaries can be found in __RCP\Output\bin__
  * Example build command line (builds the debug versions of the binaries, skipping the ROCm/HSA profiler):
    * ./build_rcp.sh debug skip-hsaprofiler